bonnom/Arduino32BitBoards/README.md

     - Channel 6: Pin 6
     - Channel 7: Pin 7
     - Channel 8: Pin 8

+ * Teensy 4.0
+  - KEEP IN MIND: not 5V tolerant!!
+  - Very fast
+  - Does not have a DAC
+  - Current PWM frequency: 468750 Hz (At 7-bits)
+  - Pins used:
+    - Trigger: Pin 8
+    - Channel 1: Pin 23 (PWM)
+    - Channel 2: Pin 15 (PWM)
+    - Channel 3: Pin 3  (PWM)
+    - Channel 4: Pin 4  (PWM)
+    - Channel 5: Pin 10 (PWM)
+    - Channel 6: Pin 9  (PWM)
+    - Channel 7: Pin 6  (PWM)
+    - Channel 8: Pin 5  (PWM)
+  - Sketch has weird pinout because the firmware was written to be used with a Feather 3.x adapter board

 ## Installation
 This page is an overview of the installation links for Arduino and the respective boards